Sevoke

-Sevoke (also Sevok or Sivok) is a small town near Siliguri in the Darjeeling district of West Bengal state of India near the border with Sikkim state.
+Sevoke (also Sevok or Sivok) is a town near Siliguri in the Darjeeling district of West Bengal state of India near the border with Sikkim state.
 Situated in Dooars, Sevoke lies on the bank of River Teesta and has two bridges − namely Coronation Bridge and Sevoke Railway Bridge over it.
 Indian Army and Border Security Force camps are located in the area.
 The Mahananda Wildlife Sanctuary is situated in this area.
 National Highway NH10 passes through the town and connects Sevoke town to Gangtok and Siliguri.
 National Highway 17 originates from Sevoke near Coronation Bridge and terminates in Guwahati.